helloitsrufio/Technical-Interview-Challenges/REST_API_Hackerrank/problem.md

       -*location.zipCode*: the zip code of the location where the transaction took place.
   - *ip*: the IP address of the device which was used to perform the transaction.

+ //TODO:
  There will be a given user-id, *uid*, a transaction type, *txnType*, and a date in the format *MM-YYYY* as *monthYear*.
-Find the number of records that have been generated in *monthYear* which belong to the user uid, ahve a transaction type of *txnType*, and the transaction amount is greater than the monthly average spending.
+Find the number of records that have been generated in *monthYear* which belong to the user uid, have a transaction type of *txnType*, and the transaction amount is greater than the monthly average spending.
 Average spending is calculated using *txnType = debit* records for the user in the given month *monthYear*.
 Note that the search is not case sensitive.

 ## Function Description

  Complete the function *getUserTransactions* using the given code.

 *getUserTransactions* has the following parameter(s):
-  - *int uid*: the *id* for which records will be fetched, matched with *user.id* in the returned response from the API.
+  - *int uid*: the *id* for which records will be fetched, matched with **user.id* in the returned response from the API.
   - *string txnType*: the transaction type for which the records will be filtered.
   - *string monthYear*: the month and year for which the records will be filtered in the format MM-YYYY